 Our purpose at Edward Connor Solicitors is to serve Jesus through serving his people.
 We’re here to help churches and Christian organisations to run well and comply with the law, and we understand the particular legal issues that Christian charities and churches face.

-We do our best to serve our clients, but there are things you can do to work well with us, saving you time and money.
+We always do our best to serve our clients, but there are also things our clients can do to work well with us, saving you time and money.
 Here are some tips for working well with your lawyer, for the good of your mission:

 This information has been provided by solicitors working for Edward Connor Solicitors.
 It is designed for the purpose of knowledge sharing only and does not constitute legal advice.